 When it comes to forming new friendships, putting yourself out there can be scary.
 For many people, it’s common to feel nervous about initiating social plans.
 However, you can use this to your advantage.
 One strategy to try this semester is to commit to making the first move.

 Be the first to introduce yourself when meeting someone new, or be the one to set up plans to hang out.
 If you take on the responsibility of breaking the ice, it can help pave the way for new friendships.
 Set up a study group with classmates, ask to sit with someone who’s eating solo in the UMC or organize a movie night with your roommate.

-It might take some effort to get out of your comfort zone but can lead to new experiences and a wider social circle.
+It might take some effort to get out of your comfort zone, but it can lead to new experiences and a wider social circle.